JimDesu/basis-lang/spec.md

 **READ parameters** are passed by value at the observable level.
 The callee receives a copy of the caller's slot.
 The caller's slot is bit-identical to its pre-call state after the call, regardless of whether the call succeeds or fails.
 Implementation latitude: the implementation may pass READ parameters by reference under the hood, since the transitive READ contract (&sect;6.4) precludes the writes that would make by-reference observable; the language commits to by-value at the *observable* level only.

-**CREATE and UPDATE parameters** are passed by **call-by-copy-restore**.
+**CREATE and UPDATE parameters** are passed by **call-by-copy-restore**; DIRECT parameters (&sect;6.14) are the declared exception, passed by direct reference.
 The callee receives a copy of the caller's slot value, operates on the copy, and on *successful* return the (possibly-modified) copy is written back to the caller's slot.
 On *failure*, no write-back occurs; the caller's slot is bit-identical to its pre-call state.

 The copy-restore mechanism is the operational realization of the language's "mutation either succeeds fully or fails fully" principle.
 Failure-atomicity falls out of the calling convention with no transactional machinery and no rollback code in user programs.
 The pre-call state of the caller's slot is preserved by the structure of the convention rather than by explicit restoration logic.
 The deep element-copy this performs for a runtime-length buffer flowing out through a writeable parameter &mdash; landing its elements in the caller's storage rather than sharing a handle that would dangle once the callee's region is reclaimed &mdash; is the same act the lateral copy operator `<<` (&sect;7.1) surfaces and names for a store into a resting place.